Create personas in recruitment: an innovative strategy to attract the ideal candidate

 How to create a persona for recruitment?

-When not to create a recruitment persona?
+When should you not create a persona in recruitment?

 Conclusion